-The effective tax rate on formal employment is significantly higher than what the PIT alone would imply, once SSCs are included and corrections for labor informality are considered.
-This highlights the relative high burden on labor of the region's tax structure.
-Adjusting the incidence of PIT and SSCs for labor informality in LAC, it is apparent that the effective tax rate on labor has converged towards the OECD level between 2005 and 2019 (Figure 8, panel 1), and in the case of CAPDR it has surpassed it (Annex 1).
-Moreover, using the OECD's definition of the labor tax wedge, 33 in LA7 countries the costs of formal employment associated with SSCs are comparable or even higher than in the OECD (Figure 8, panel 2).
+The effective tax rate on formal employment is significantly higher than what the PIT alone would imply once SSCs are included and corrections for labor informality are considered.
+This highlights the high relative burden on labor of the region's tax structure.
+Adjusting the incidence of PIT and SSCs for labor informality in LAC, it is apparent that the effective tax rate on labor has converged towards the OECD level between 2005 and 2019 (Figure 9, panel 1), and in the case of CAPDR it has surpassed it (Annex I).
+Moreover, using the OECD's definition of the labor tax wedge, 30 in LA7 countries the costs of formal employment associated with SSCs are comparable or even higher than in the OECD (Figure 9, panel 2).
 It is only the low incidence of the PIT in LA7 that reduces formal labor costs relative to the OECD.
-34 Thus, any attempt to increase PIT revenues has to internalize the interactions with SSCs and how both components affect formality levels and labor supply.
-35 One possibility to offset the SSCs 'cost' for low-earning workers, who are those most likely to
+31 Thus, any attempt to increase PIT revenues has to internalize the interactions with SSCs and how both components affect formality levels and labor supply.
+32 One possibility to offset the SSCs 'cost' for low-earning workers, who are those most likely to remain in the informal sector-particularly females-is to introduce earned-income tax credit (EITC) schemes, which are gradually phased out at higher income levels.